swent-epfl/public/bootcamp/docs/CollaborativeDevelopment.md

 # Collaborative Development

-We covered collaborative development in lecture [[slides](https://github.com/swent-epfl/public/blob/main/lectures/Wk3.A%20-%20Collaborative%20Software%20Development.pdf) \| [videos](https://www.youtube.com/watch?v=Lnu1rsIjtk4&list=PLr41P4J9F0ZOs2o4OGpMvKeBipnklTyWi)], and here is a refresher.
+We covered collaborative development in lecture; here is a refresher.

 ## Collaborative workflow